At a glance: Connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 Mistakes are most likely to occur during setup.
 Testing in advance avoids the risk of spending considerable resources, only to discover your attribution data is missing or erroneous.

-Make sure to first test your app's basic SDK integration for organic and non-organic installs.
+Make sure to first test the app for basic SDK integration for organic and non-organic installs.

 Testing attribution links